DO BANGLADROIDS DREAM OF ELECTRIC TAGORE?

 Featuring the poem “Freedom” by Rabindranath Tagore - read by Bernard White.

-This film is almost entirely AI generated.
-I wrote the script and then generated all the images in Midjourney.
-I animated many of the images in After Effects.
-The voiceover, an archival audio file, and a key poetry reading at the end of the film are all human created but the other audio is also computer generated.
 Some of you reading this might have misgivings.
 I get it.
 I’m upset too and I think your concerns are valid.
 The truth is, I am simultaneously deeply skeptical and very excited about this technology.
-I think that there are serious ethical issues, most obviously those related to intellectual property and labor.
-I have no faith that the big tech companies behind these tools are looking out for artists or the world at large.
+I wouldn’t use the technology right now to make a commercially released project.
+But I also don’t want to be on the sidelines while other people define what this tech can and will be used for.
+And I’m tired of AI boosters saying that AI critics just don’t understand the tech… well, I’ve used it and I still think that there are serious ethical issues, most obviously those related to intellectual property and labor.
+I have little faith that the big tech companies behind these tools are looking out for artists or the world at large.
 I think we should be advocating for legislation, fighting for labor agreements, and suing for transparency.

-I also think it’s amazing that this technology has allowed me to create a South Asian arty faux-documentary that no one would ever fund and that I could not make on my own - and one that I (perhaps paradoxically) feel a real sense of authorship in having made.
+I also think it’s amazing that this technology has allowed me to create a South Asian American arty faux-documentary that no one would ever fund and that I could not make on my own - and one that I (perhaps paradoxically) feel a real sense of authorship in having made.
 I joined the picket line during the WGA-SAG strike, extremely concerned by what will happen as this tech permeates Hollywood (and our world).
 I also found great joy and affirmation in being able to create this Desi-Futurist work art that is about AI and made with AI tech.
 These are complicated times and I am a terrified and ecstatic explorer.
 I welcome the debate and discussion.